All Episodes

 You know, the IG, by the way, Barack Obama's up to his eyeballs in all of this.

-You know, they they find that one of the people Hillary Clinton was emailing to on her private account was Barack Obama.
+You know, they find that one of the people Hillary Clinton was emailing to on her private account was Barack Obama.

 They knew it was Barack Obama, but then they altered it to say a high-ranking government official.

-Yeah, some high-ranking official.
+Yes, some high-ranking official.

 Now, one of the reasons they had to also bury this is because that meant that Obama's dragged into this, that Obama knew about the private email server.